AdobeXD/plugin-samples/tutorials/how-to-make-network-requests/index.md

 1. This helper function accepts the `selection` and a JSON response object as parameters
 2. Gets the URL from the JSON response
 3. Uses our async `xhrBinary` function to get an `arraybuffer`
-4. Uses our async `base64ArrayBuffer` function to convert `arraybuffer` to `base64` string
+4. Uses the `fs` module and its `getTemporaryFolder` method to create a temp folder
+5. Uses the `createFile` method to create a temp file
+6. Uses the `write` method to write the binary file to store
-5. Uses `applyImagefill` to place the image into a user-selected XD object
+7. Uses `applyImagefill` to place the image into a user-selected XD object

-### 7. Write the main handler function
+### 6. Write the main handler function

 This is the function that will be called with the user runs our plugin command.